JeremyHarwood/bratswrapper/README.md

 unexpected results or failure to complete the run, particularly when setting paramaters within a task.
-It is therefore suggested that a manual test run is performed on a sample dataset by simply running BRATS, then copying and pasting the contents of the file into the terminal.
+It is therefore suggested that a manual test run is performed on a sample dataset by simply running BRATS, then copying and pasting the contents of the command file into the terminal.